 Recognizing Revenue and Cost of Real Estate Sales.
 The Group's revenue and cost recognition policies require management to make use of estimates and assumptions that may affect the reported amounts of revenue and cost.
-Revenue and cost of sale of real estate of Cebu Exchange, Savya Financial Center and Sevina Park recognized based on POC are measured principally based on the costs incurred up until the end of the reporting period at a proportion of total costs expected to be incurred.
+Revenue and cost of sale of real estate recognized based on POC are measured principally based on the costs incurred up until the end of the reporting period at a proportion of total costs expected to be incurred.